Rand slides as coronavirus infection rise dims outlook

 “Despite the recent easing of local lockdown measures, the current levels of activity in markets have yet to suggest any recovery,” analysts at Nedbank said in a note.

-“The rand is currently trading in the middle of the short-term technical range, and the objective on the downside remains around the R16.7000 level.”
+“The rand is currently trading in the middle of the short-term technical range, and the objective on the downside remains around the 16.7000 level.”

+Stocks bucked a global trend of a fall in share prices, with the benchmark FTSE/JSE All Share index up 0.77% to end the day at 55,267 points and the FTSE/JSE Top 40 Companies’ Index closing up 0.9% to 50,958 points.

-Bonds were also weaker, with the yield on the benchmark 2030 government issue rising 11 basis points to 9.625%.
+Bonds were weaker, with the yield on the benchmark 2030 government issue rising 15 basis points to 9.665%.